User Guide Cancel

 Import Cinema 4D files

-2. Select the Cinema 4D file and click Import.
+2. Select the Cinema 4D file and select Import.
 The file is placed in the Project panel as a footage item.
-You can place the footage item on an existing composition, or create a matching composition.
+You can place the footage item on an existing composition or create a matching composition.

 Note:

-When you place the footage on a new composition using the new composition icon in the project panel, a composition is created that matches the Cinema 4D file settings and then a Cinema 4D layer is created and the 3D scene is placed on it.
-If you drop the footage in an existing composition, the footage picks up the composition size/aspect instead.
+• When you place the footage on a new composition using the new composition icon in the Project panel, a composition is created that matches the Cinema 4D file settings, and then a Cinema 4D layer is created, and the 3D scene is placed on it.
+If you drop the footage in an existing composition, the footage picks up the composition size or aspect instead.

 Edit Cinema 4D files

-You can edit Cinema 4D files placed in compositions or Cinema 4D source items in the Project.
+You can edit Cinema 4D files placed in compositions or Cinema 4D source items in the project.
 The files open in the Cinema 4D application.
 If you have a different version of Cinema 4D installed, that is used to edit the file instead.
-See Edit footage in its original application.
+Learn more about editing footage in its original application.

 You can choose the version of Cinema 4D you want to use with Edit Original.
-See Working with different instances of Cinema 4D in Cineware Effect.
+Learn more about working with different instances of Cinema 4D in Cineware Effect.

 Create Cinema 4D files

-1. You can create a Cinema 4D file within After Effects.
-To do so, select File > New > Maxon Cinema 4D File or Layer > New > Maxon Cinema 4D File.
+1. To create a Cinema 4D file within After Effects, select File > New > Maxon Cinema 4D File or Layer > New > Maxon Cinema 4D File.

 2. Specify a name and location of the file.